JuliaPhysics/Measurements.jl/docs/src/appendix.md

 The fields represent:

-- `val`: the nominal value of the measurement
+- `val`: the nominal value of the measurement.
-- `err`: the uncertainty, assumed to be standard deviation
+- `err`: the uncertainty, assumed to be standard deviation.
 - `tag`: a unique identifier, it is used to identify a specific measurement in the list of derivatives.
 This is a thread-specific counter.
 The result of mathematical operation will have this field set to `0` because it is not relevant for non independent measurements.
-- `der`: the list of derivates with respect to the independent variables from which the expression comes. `Derivatives` is a lightweight dictionary type.
+- `der`: the list of derivates with respect to the independent variables from which this object comes. `Derivatives` is a lightweight dictionary type.
 The keys are the tuples `(val, err, tag)` of all independent variables from which the object has been derived, while the corresponding value is the partial derivative of the object with respect to that independent variable.
+An independent measurement has this dictionary empty.

 As already explained in the [Usage](@ref) section, every time you use one of the constructors